Poker dice: Probabilities

+The combined probability of a straight or a bust is 720/7776.
+As previously noted, variations of the game may rank the straight higher than a full house, and a bust higher than three of a kind.

 Variants

 Marlboro once marketed a set of octahedral poker dice that included suits; each die had slightly different numberings, ranging from 7 up to ace.
 A similar set is currently manufactured by Koplow Games.

 In 1974, Aurora produced a set of 12-sided poker dice called "Jimmy the Greek Odds Maker Poker Dice" and in 2000, Aurora/Rex Games produced a similar set under the name "Royal Poker Dice".
 The sets featured five 12-sided dice allowing for all 52 playing cards to be represented.
 The remaining 8 faces featured stars and acted as wild cards allowing for every possible poker hand to be rolled.

-A variant of Liar's dice is commonly used with Poker dice.
-A two player game, players roll their own set of Poker dice behind a screen, and bid and call based on Poker dice hands.
+A two-player variant of the game Liar's Dice can be played with Poker dice.
+Players roll their own set of Poker dice behind a screen, and bid and call based on Poker dice hands.